Lenwood Johnson: Activism

 From the beginning, into the 1990s Johnson campaigned to prevent the complex from being sold to developers.
 In 1983, residents voted him into being the head of the APV Village Council, and he stated his opposition to political and business leaders seeking to raze APV.
 A former spokesperson for the HACH, Esther De Ipolyi, stated that the agency was surprised about the resistance it was facing against the demolition, and that "Lenwood's very effective.
 He's one lone ranger who essentially stopped the process."
 University of Houston sociology professor Bill Simon described Johnson as "The only person among the residents who had any legal standing" to bring a challenge to its demolition.
 Johnson went into conflict with two HACH heads, Earl Phillips, and Joy Fitzgerald; local filmmaker Christine Felton stated that she "was surprised at how personal the fight between Lenwood and Joy became."
 Johnson personally went to Washington, DC and met Henry Cisneros, the head of the U.S. Department of Housing and Urban Development (HUD).
 He used donated supplies and equipment during his activism work, and sometimes relied on bartering and donations from supporters.

+Led by Johnson, the APV Resident Council worked with UH Urban Sociologist Dr. Nia Becnel to design the APV Community Campus Concepts to make public housing sustainable (www.campusplan.org).
+This team passed these national innovations as federal legislation through Congress under the HOPE VI HUD reforms, where HUD Secretary Cisneros and Congresswoman Sheila Jackson Lee co-signed with Johnson on the APV Guiding Principles in May of 1994.
+However, the democratically elected tenant council under Johnson became overrun by competing interests at HACH to appease city and corporate developers.